340B and Current Policy Entanglements

 The 340B Drug Pricing Program continues to provide life-saving care for millions of Americans.
 Yet, a growing number of voices believe this program needs significant changes to maintain its foundation of helping providers who are working hard on behalf of our country's most vulnerable patients.

-The authoritative insider on the intricacies of the 340B Program, Ted Slafsky, Founder and Principal, Wexford Solutions, and Publisher and CEO of 340B Report, joins our latest Future of Pharmacy Podcast to sort through the latest policy and legal issues currently impacting the 340B Program.
+The authoritative insider on the intricacies of the 340B Program, Ted Slafsky, Founder and Principal, Wexford Solutions, and the Publisher and CEO of 340B Report, joins our latest episode of our 340B podcast to sort through the latest policy and legal issues currently impacting the 340B Program.

 The 340B Drug Pricing Program has been helping hospitals serve vulnerable communities for almost 30 years, offering savings on prescription medications to eligible entities, including hospitals and federally qualified health centers.
 As healthcare costs rise, reimbursement cuts are made, and uncompensated care skyrockets, the 340B Program is an essential source of funding for critical patient care.
 But a variety of industry and regulatory pressures are making it increasingly complex to navigate.